ToniaEtim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2. printing theeffective username of the current user
+3. script that print all the groups the current user is part of